meker12/commerce-channels.en/help/channel-manager/complete-store-setup.md

    - [View and manage [!DNL Walmart] orders from the [!DNL Commerce Admin]](manage-orders.md)

 After you create the sales channel and match products to [!DNL Walmart Marketplace], you can manage all product listing, inventory, price, order, shipping, and cancellation operations from [!DNL Commerce].
-Product and order data is synchronized automatically from [!DNL Commerce] to [!DNL Walmart Marketplace].
+Product inventory, pricing, and order data is synchronized automatically from [!DNL Commerce] to [!DNL Walmart Marketplace].
 To prevent conflicts or discrepancies between [!DNL Commerce] and [!DNL Walmart Marketplace] updates, do not update product or order data for [!DNL Commerce] products from the [!DNL Walmart Marketplace] account.

 >[!IMPORTANT]
 >